 Capital assets, including land, buildings, improvements other than buildings, infrastructure (i.e., roads, bridges, sidewalks, and similar items) and equipment, are reported in the applicable governmental or business-type activities columns in the government-wide financial statements.
-The City defines capital assets as assets with an initial cost of \$5,000 or more and an estimated useful life of more than one year.
+The City defines capital assets as assets with an initial cost of \$10,000 or more and an estimated useful life of more than one year.
 Such assets are recorded at historical cost, or estimated historical cost if constructed.
 Contributions or donations of capital assets received from federal, state or local sources are recorded as contributions when received and are stated at acquisition value.

 Major additions, improvements and expenditures that significantly extend the useful life of an asset are capitalized as projects are constructed.
+Interest is capitalized on projects during the construction period based upon average accumulated project expenditures.
 The costs of normal maintenance and repairs that do not improve or extend the life of the respective assets are not capitalized.